Mongolian president wins second term amid focus on mining curbs

-ULAN BATOR (Reuters) - Mongolia’s incumbent president, Tsakhia Elbegdorj, who wants more controls on foreign mining investments, has emerged as the winner of Wednesday’s polls with a narrow majority of votes cast, the country’s election commission said on Thursday.
+ULAN BATOR, June 27 (Reuters) - Mongolia’s incumbent president, Tsakhia Elbegdorj, who wants more controls on foreign mining investments, has emerged as the winner of Wednesday’s polls with a narrow majority of votes cast, the country’s election commission said on Thursday.

 The commission said Elbegdorj got 50.23 percent of the votes, beating a former wrestling champion, Bat-Erdene Badmaanyambuu of the Mongolian People’s Party, and health minister Udval Natsag, of the Mongolian People’s Revolutionary Party.